What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 The coverage was supposed to free your team for strategic work.
 Instead, they spend half their day re-triaging what the MDR already triaged.

 This is an architecture problem.
 Legacy MDR goes back roughly a decade, when dedicated providers carved out a niche by saying, "we are experts in SOC investigations."
-They were better than MSSPs, which were generalists doing 50 different things with no specialization.
+They were better than MSSPs, which were generalists doing 50 different services with no specialization.

 But the model still relied on junior staff running deterministic SOAR workflows.
 Pre-coded investigation paths that break the moment an attack doesn't follow the script.